 Adding a Sway Bar Quick Disconnect to your Jeep is for serious wheelers looking to get the most out of Jeep or for showing off at meets and stuff.
 For your Jeep to get the articulation you always see in photos your sway bar needs to be disconnected.
 While on the road your sway bar needs to be connected, but when off-roading articulation is very important so disconnecting your sway bar will help you traverse the trails much better.
 Your two best options are from JKS manufacturing and Currie Enterprises.
 The JKS model is less expensive but requires more work to connect and disconnect than the Currie version, however both will get the job done.

 78 – Switch Panel (Trail Rated – II)

 Adding some auxiliary lighting to your Jeep is almost like a right of passage.
 Some Jeeps are more flamboyant than others with tons of lights, but most Jeepers will at the minimum get a LED lightbar.
 Once you start adding rock lights, air compressors or a CB radio adding a Switch Panel makes good sense.
-The two best and most recommended I’ve found are from sPOD and Apollointech.
+The three best and most recommended I’ve found are from sPOD, Voswitch and Apollointech.

 79 – Tail Light Guards

 Adding Tail Light Guards to your Jeep is purely for looks and some off-road Jeeps might crack jokes and stuff but its your Jeep so don’t let anyone change your style.
 With that being said there aren’t any particular “best” tail light guards for a Jeep just pick something you like.
 If I had to choose I’d go with ones below.
 They look pretty cool at night, but to thy own self be true.

 80 – Third Row Jeep Seat (Trail Rated – II)